microsoft/TypeScript-Website/packages/tsconfig-reference/README.md

 yarn workspace tsconfig-reference run generate-markdown
 ```

-You can validate any codeblocks which use twoslasher via the script:
+You can validate any codeblocks which use twoslash via the script:

 ```sh
 yarn workspace tsconfig-reference run test